pierrestarkov/guidelines/README.md

-# PrYv guidelines
+# Pryv guidelines

-PrYv is made of many heterogeneous components, written by different people, and we just can't do without at least a minimal set of guidelines.
+Pryv is made of many heterogeneous components, written by different people, and we just can't do without at least a minimal set of guidelines.
 As for any of those, our goal is to minimize friction in collaboration and delivery/takeover by requiring a reasonable level of uniformity and consistency.

 ## Audience

-Everyone working on PrYv apps and services, either internally or on mandate from us.
+Everyone working on Pryv apps and services, either internally or on mandate from us.

 ## Contents